vnep-approx/alib/README.md

 # Contact

 If you have any questions, feel free to use Github to contact us.
-You can also simply write a mail to mrost<AT>inet.tu-berlin<DOT>.de.
+You can also simply write a mail to mrost<AT>inet.tu-berlin<DOT>de.

+# Acknowledgement

+Major parts of this code were developed under the support of the **German BMBF Software Campus grant 01IS1205**.